Rural tree scheme

 - Return the form with payment.
 (Please keep your receipt)

-- Present the voucher you receive and species order form at the nominated nursery between 1 July and 1 December, for collection the following autumn or spring.
+- Present the voucher you receive and species order form at the nominated nursery between 1 July and 1 December, for collection the following autumn.

 - Plants must be collected by 20 June or before the end of the financial year.